Video Production and Digital Storytelling’s Role in Communications

-Video production is a core part of D2’s heritage.
+Video production is a core part of D2 Creative’s heritage.
 We absolutely believe in the power of video to reach, inform, and influence your customers.
 We can help you take your story and share it in a way that’s both right on target and makes you say “Wow!”
-Take a look below for some amazing facts about the power of video, in a video of course.

-Very little of the video production and editing work in our projects gets outsourced.
-Here’s what on-site capabilities we have in our offices in Central NJ:
+Very little of the video production and editing work in our projects get outsourced, as we have extensive resources available on-site at our New Jersey headquarters, including:

 - Production studio with green screen